MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/enable-bot-context.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-As a bot author, you can enable a bot to understand context while authoring a bot flow.
+As a bot author, you can enable your Azure bot to understand context while authoring a bot flow.
 Bot context includes context name-value pairs for the current conversation and custom context passed by API programmatically.
-The bot can transfer the context to Omnichannel for Customer Service by setting context name-value pairs and then display conversation context to an agent.
+The Azure bot can transfer the context to Omnichannel for Customer Service by setting context name-value pairs and then display conversation context to an agent.

 ## Install the bot SDK in your project